 Here it is: Ellie Booton's Journal No. 3.
-Just a brief explanation of how it came to be.
+Here's how it came to be.
 At the bottom of this page, there's a Sky News film which, if you watch it, will change your life.
 When I first started writing Ellie's Journal, No. 1, she was 11 years old.
-She'd come to … Continue reading The Abandoned Rule Book – Ellie Booton’s Journal No. 3
+She'd come to live at Grandma's house, … Continue reading The Abandoned Rule Book – Ellie Booton’s Journal No. 3

 We got off lightly.
 A morning walk at the Secret Cove before the weather closed in.
 Clouds brewing on the horizon.
 A fly-past from the Red Arrows, diamond shape of 9, one flying behind - filming I guess.
 Too fast to get a photo.
 We shaded our eyes from the sun.
 The rig is new. … Continue reading Storm Doris day.